rootslab/syllabus/Readme.md

     'kill' : function ( Number key | String key, Number ip | String ip, Number port | String port ) : Object

+    /*
+     * The fn utility returned by the #list mix-in, is able to convert
+     * the reply to a list/array of hashes/objects, each listing infos
+     * for a distinct client.
+     *
+     * See http://redis.io/commands/client-list for a full explanation
+     * of properties returned.
+     */
     'list' : function () : Object

     'pause' : function ( Number millis | String millis ) : Object